Molybdenum: Chemical properties

 Molybdenum is a transition metal with an electronegativity of 2.16 on the Pauling scale.
 It does not visibly react with oxygen or water at room temperature, but is attacked by halogens and hydrogen peroxide.
 Weak oxidation of molybdenum starts at 300 °C; bulk oxidation occurs at temperatures above 600 °C, resulting in molybdenum trioxide.
 Like many heavier transition metals, molybdenum shows little inclination to form a cation in aqueous solution, although the Mo^{3+} cation is known to form under carefully controlled conditions.

 Gaseous molybdenum consists of the diatomic species Mo_{2}.
 That molecule is a singlet, with two unpaired electrons in bonding orbitals, in addition to 5 conventional bonds.
 The result is a sextuple bond.

 Isotopes

 There are 39 known isotopes of molybdenum, ranging in atomic mass from 81 to 119, as well as 13 metastable nuclear isomers.
 Seven isotopes occur naturally, with atomic masses of 92, 94, 95, 96, 97, 98, and 100.
 Molybdenum-98 is the most abundant, comprising 24.14% of natural molybdenum, and only molybdenum-100 is unstable; it undergoes double beta decay into ruthenium-100 with half-life 7.07×10^18 years.

 All the synthetic isotopes of molybdenum decay into isotopes of niobium, technetium, or zirconium.
 The most stable of them is ^{93}Mo, with a half-life of 4,839 years to electron capture, giving stable niobium.

 The most common isotopic molybdenum application involves molybdenum-99, which is a fission product.
 It is a parent radioisotope to the short-lived gamma-emitting daughter radioisotope technetium-99m, a nuclear isomer used in various imaging applications in medicine.

+Redox buffer in the irradiated fuel matrix

+Molybdenum behaves as a redox buffer in the spent nuclear fuel matrix. ^{99}Mo is one of the most abundant fission product, with a fission yield of 6.1% close to that of xenon (^{135}Xe, 6.33%).
+Molybdenum plays a critical role in nuclear fuel chemistry because it affects the fuel's oxygen fugacity.
+Molybdenum produced by nuclear fission in the fuel matrix inhibits the oxidation of the uranium dioxide.